Meurig ab Arthfael

 Map of medieval south-east Wales, fifth to thirteenth centuries.
-The number "9" west of Gwent is listed in the map legend as Morgannwg, which superseded Glywysing as the name for the kingdom at the end of the tenth century.
+The number "9" west of Gwent is identified in the map legend as Morgannwg, which superseded Glywysing as the name for the kingdom at the end of the tenth century.

 Meurig ab Arthfael (Note: The Welsh word for son is mab or map, which was commonly shortened to ab or ap.
-The middle words "ap" (before consonants) and "ab" (before vowels) in medieval Welsh names mean "son" [of a father called].
-The rule is not always followed in records.) (or Mouric, ruled c.
+The middle words ap (before consonants) and ab (before vowels) in medieval Welsh names mean "son" [of a father called].
+The rule is not always followed in records.)
+(Mouric, ruled c.
 848) was a king in south-east Wales.
 In the seventh century, Gwent was a single kingdom covering south-east Wales, but in the ninth century it was divided between Glywysing (now called Glamorgan), which had a higher status, and a smaller Gwent, covering the area which is now Monmouthshire.
 Historians disagree whether Meurig was king of Glywysing, with authority across south-east Wales, or only of Gwent.
 His sons Brochfael ap Meurig and Ffernfael ap Meurig were only kings of Gwent, and they were subject to their cousin Hywel ap Rhys, king of Glywysing.

 The twelfth-century Book of Llandaff records charters in which Meurig granted land to bishops or guaranteed grants by others.
 Two charters state that he freed all churches from obligations to laymen, and in the view of the historian Wendy Davies, he was one of the few kings recorded in the charters who attempted to guarantee ecclesiastical immunity from widespread lawlessness and arbitrary use of power.
 Historians disagree when he died.
-Deaths of kings called Meurig are recorded in 849 and 874, and some historians date Meurig ab Arthfael's death definitely to 874, but others think that it is possible that he was the Meurig who died in 849.
+Deaths of kings called Meurig are recorded in 849 and 874, and some historians date Meurig ab Arthfael's death definitively to 874, but others think that it is possible that he was the Meurig who died in 849.